neo-project/global-blockchain-compliance-hub/_posts/Japan/1111-11-01-japan-registry-requirements.md

 * Company Address (office address as in 1).
 * Company’s Activities (all activities that the company intends to perform, even if not immediately.
 There is no obligation to perform all activities listed, and this can be changed or amended later).
 * Administration (at least one director must be appointed.
-An investor/shareholder can also become a director at the time of founding). o	A representative director must also be elected amongst the directors.
+An investor/shareholder can also become a director at the time of founding).
+   *	A representative director must also be elected amongst the directors.
 If there is only one director, that person is also the representative director.
 There can be several representative directors.
 *	Corporate Capital
-   o	A fixed sum of capital to pay for the initial expenses of founding the business.
+   *	A fixed sum of capital to pay for the initial expenses of founding the business.
 5 million yen in declared capital of foreign origin is required to be able to obtain an investor or business manager visa.
 *	Fiscal Year
-   o	Companies are free to select their fiscal years, but in Japan it is typical to select the year that ends on March 30.
+   *	Companies are free to select their fiscal years, but in Japan it is typical to select the year that ends on March 30.